dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-discover-services.md

 ### Additional URL formats

-In order to avoid changing URL paths as much as possible, Dapr provides the following ways to call the Service Invocation API:
+In order to avoid changing URL paths as much as possible, Dapr provides the following ways to call the service invocation API:

 1. Change the address in the URL to `localhost:<dapr-http-port>`.